Katherine Schwarzenegger: Career

 In 2017, Schwarzenegger authored a children's book, Maverick and Me.
 The book tells the story of her rescue and subsequent adoption of her dog, Maverick.
 Using her own experience as a "foster fail" (when a foster home turns into a "furever" home), the book touts the benefits of pet adoption and rescue.
 In 2019, she partnered up with Pedigree to host a limited-series podcast discussing the importance of adopting dogs.

 The Gift of Forgiveness: Inspiring Stories from Those Who Have Overcome the Unforgivable is Schwarzenegger's latest book, which is a compilation of stories of forgiveness.
 The book features the stories of 22 people including Elizabeth Smart and Tanya Brown (sister of Nicole Brown-Simpson).

 Personal life

 Schwarzenegger started dating actor Chris Pratt in 2018.
 They announced their engagement, in January 2019, and married the following June.
 They have two daughters and a son.

+She is also the stepmother to Jack Pratt, the son of Chris Pratt from his earlier marriage to actress Anna Faris.

 Schwarzenegger is an American Society for the Prevention of Cruelty to Animals Ambassador and supports the Best Friends Animal Society.
 She and her husband, Chris Pratt, are also Global Ambassadors for Special Olympics.